-If you are entering grades 9 or 10, you must make sure that the courses associated with your Career Academy of choice are part of your four-year high school plan and you must be sure to complete the required prerequisites by the end of grade 10.
-If you are entering grade 11, you must make sure that you have successfully completed the required prerequisites and that you are registered for the courses associated with the career academy of your choice.
+If you are entering grades 9 or 10, you should make sure that the courses associated with your Career Academy of choice are part of your four-year high school plan and you should be sure to complete the required prerequisites prior to beginning academy courses.
+If you are entering grade 11, you should make sure that you have successfully completed the required prerequisites and that you are registered for the courses associated with the career academy of your choice.
 Contact your school counselor for additional information.